NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

 Other files created at all stages
 ---------------------------------

-\*-log* - Each program writes in the output prefix location (or tile
+\*-log* - log files
-    location for ``parallel_stereo``) a log file containing the command name, build information, and various messages output by that program.
+    Each program invoked by ``parallel_stereo`` writes a log file containing the command name, build information, and various messages output by that program.
+Those are saved to the output prefix location, or to tile subdirectories, depending on the stage of processing.

+    The tiles are deleted after a successful run, which makes the log files in subdirectories go away.
+See the ``--keep-only`` option (:numref:`ps_options`) for how to keep all data, including the log files.

-\*-<program name>-resource-usage.txt - For Linux, write such a file for each
+\*-<program name>-resource-usage.txt - resource usage files
-    ``parallel_stereo`` tile, containing the elapsed time and memory usage, as output by ``/usr/bin/time``.
+    For Linux, write such a file for each ``parallel_stereo`` subprocess.
+It contains the elapsed time and memory usage, as output by ``/usr/bin/time``.
+    As for log files, these can be written to tile subdirectories and can be deleted after a successful run.

 .. _poly_files: